fugue/regula/README.md

 -   `./bin/regula ../my-tf-infra .`: check `../my-tf-infra` against
     all rules in this main repository.
--   `./bin/regula ../my-tf-infra.json .`: check `../my-tf-infra.json` terraform plan against
+-   `./bin/regula ../my-tf-infra.json .`: check `../my-tf-infra.json` Terraform plan against
     all rules in this main repository.
 -   `./bin/regula ../my-tf-infra lib examples/aws/ec2_t2_only.rego`: run Regula
     using only the specified rule.